Date last modified: Sun Nov 17 2013 11:43 PM

 - 'Username for your account' - e.g. 'timedicer'

 - 'Choose a password for the new user' - specify your own, don't forget it! [a minute or two may now elapse]

-- 'Encrypt your home directory?' - we strongly recommend <No>
+- 'Encrypt your home directory?' - I strongly recommend <No>

 - For partitioning method select 'Guided - use entire disk and set up LVM'